ahkohd/thumbo-core/README.md

 ## 📖 About

-`thumbo-core` is a thubnail library for browsers and NodeJs, built with Rust and WebAssembly in other to achieve closer to native speed!
+`thumbo-core` is a thumbnail library for browsers and NodeJs, built with Rust and WebAssembly in other to achieve closer to native speed!

 It supports thumbnail generation for `Png`, `Jpeg`, `Gif`, `Ico`, `Webp` and `Svg`! `Webp` support is a work in progress.